bhagyas/spring-jsonp-support/README.md

 You can also use this in your Spring Roo projects to add jsonp support for controllers generated using `@RooJson` .

-For more information, please read the following article.
+For more information on how this works, please read the following article.

 http://jpgmr.wordpress.com/2010/07/28/tutorial-implementing-a-servlet-filter-for-jsonp-callback-with-springs-delegatingfilterproxy/

+Special thanks to the original author of the article.

 Getting Started
 ================